-Factory in Observatory burnt down and rebuilt
+Factory in Observatory, Cape Town burnt down and rebuilt.

-Level SA ceased as selling agents and decision taken to trade directly with selected wholesalers and retail chains.
+Decision taken to trade directly with selected wholesalers and retail chains.

 Shell UK purchased the 64% shareholding of Price’s Candles Limited from BP Trading (28%) and Burma Oil (36%) and sold the business rights of Price’s Candles (SA) to Shell SA (Pty) Ltd.

 Price’s Candles (SA) (Pty) Ltd registered on 1 January as a wholly owned subsidiary of Shell SA, falling within the Business Venture Division.

-Two new Herrhammer drawing machines are introduced at the Johannesburg factory.
-A third factory is opened in East London.
+Two new Herrhammer drawing machines are commissioned at the Newtown factory.

+White River factory acquired from H Timmerman.
+Durban factory (76% share) acquired from the Suleman family.
 Diversified into detergents and insecticides by taking over from Temana, the Teepol, Tabard and Vapona range of products.

-Late 80’s Sasol Chem acquires Price’s Candles SA from Shell SA and operates it as a division.
+SasolChem acquires Price’s Candles SA from Shell SA and operates it as a division.

-Decorative candle range introduced to South African customers.
+Decorative candle range introduced to South African customers

 Price’s Candles becomes a division of Sasol Chemical Industries.